TERREMEMBER/znbase/docs/content/stable/api/ysql/exprs/aggregate_functions/function-syntax-semantics/mode-percentile-disc-percentile-cont.md

 The syntax gives this kind of aggregate function its name.

 You might wonder why this particular syntax is required rather than the usual syntax that, for example, the `max()` and `min()` aggregate functions require.
 There is no underlying semantic reason.
-Rather, YugabyteDB inherits this from PostgreSQL.
-Other RDBMSs do use the same syntax for the  _"mode()"_ functionality as YugabyteDB uses for `max()` and `min()`—but they might spell the name of the function differently.
+Rather, ZNbaseDB inherits this from PostgreSQL.
+Other RDBMSs do use the same syntax for the  _"mode()"_ functionality as ZNbaseDB uses for `max()` and `min()`—but they might spell the name of the function differently.
 Don't worry about this—the within-group ordered-set is sufficient to implement the required functionality.

 ## mode()